 Ebola is then spread by person-to-person transmission through close contact (through damaged skin or mucous membranes) with the blood, secretions, organs or other body fluids of infected people, as well as with surfaces and materials (e.g. bedding, clothing) contaminated with such fluids.
-Healthcare workers often become infected when providing care to patients with suspected or confirmed EVD, as a result of close contact with patients and insufficiently strict infection control practices.
+Healthcare workers often become infected while providing care to patients with suspected or confirmed EVD, as a result of close contact with patients and insufficiently strict infection control practices.
 Funeral rites, which include direct contact with the body of the deceased, can also contribute to the transmission of the Ebola virus.
 People remain contagious as long as the virus is in their bodies.

 Clinic.
 The incubation period is from 2 to 21 days.
-People are not contagious before the onset of symptoms.
-The first symptoms are: sudden onset of fever, muscle aches, headache, sore throat.
+People are not contagious before symptoms appear.
+The first symptoms are:

+- sudden onset of fever

+- muscle pain

+- headache

+- sore throat.